solana-foundation/solana-improvement-documents/proposals/simd-0170-builtin-instruction-cost-and-budget.md

 producer CU limits reservation for all builtin instructions.

-The static list of builtin program id's that will have 3,000 compute units allocated are listed below, note that the builtins must be owned by the native loader.
+The static list of builtin program id's that will have 3,000 compute units allocated are listed below, note that when builtins are migrated to sBPF programs, they MUST be removed from this list and have the default 200k compute units allocated instead.

 - Stake11111111111111111111111111111111111111
 - Config1111111111111111111111111111111111111